 As consultants we also advise companies when not to use SDN/OGM.
 From experience we know there are some cases when it doesn’t make sense to use object-graph mapping, and other options should be considered instead.

-- When the main task is to bulk import data into a graph, SDN is not the right tool for the job, and some ETL like Databridge is a better choice
+- When the main task is to bulk import data into a graph, SDN is not the right tool for the job, and another ETL tool is a better choice.

 - When domain objects greatly differ from the graph model and significant impedance mismatch is generated (e.g. when complex objects are destructured into their components, and the graph logic is based on the connected components, but the application always uses the full objects)